Wednesday, 30 March 2016

 METHOD :

-Wash the fish pieces nicely and rub with half of the turmeric, red chilli, cumin, coriander powders, salt and lemon juice.
+Wash the fish pieces thoroughly and rub with half of the turmeric, salt and the lemon juice.
 Keep aside for an hour.

-For the dry spiced fish, heat oil in a frying pan.
-Discard the fish marinade, dust them with refined flour and lightly fry in batches.
+Heat the oil in a frying pan.
+Discard the fish marinade and lightly fry in batches.

-Temper same oil with fenugreek seeds.
-As they give a nice aroma, take them out of the oil.
+Temper the same oil with fenugreek seeds.
+As they give out a nice aroma, take them out of the oil or let them be.

 KHOYA BADAM KHEER

 I was a bit tired yesterday and finally decided to prepare a dessert that will be easy, yet yum.
 I thought this KHOYA BADAM KHEER will be perfect for the occasion.
 Khoya Badam Kheer is a mixed nut and milk dessert.
-At times I find it very difficult to do proper translation of a dish.
-So, I try to explain the recipe as clearly as possible.
-Let us prepare this easy to make KHOYA BADAM KHEER together this Holi.
+At times, I find it very difficult to do proper translation of a dish.
+I try to explain the recipe as clearly as possible.
+Let us prepare this easy to make KHOYA BADAM KHEER together and celebrate the occasion of Holi.

 INGREDIENTS :